 What they mean is, is she bright, witty, charming, attractive and clever?
 And b.t.w, none of these adjectives by themselves would define the verb Briller, but taken together in English, they might come close.

 My criteria for an image (any sort of image, photo, collage, painting, etc, etc) is that they be visually and pictorially interesting.
-It's completely personnel, and I believe it's the same for everyone else too.
+It's completely personnel, but I believe it's the same for everyone else too.
 We like what we like for a whole world of reasons.
 If we didn't, we'd be snails, not the people eating them.

 No comments: